cKlee/marcspec-article/article.md

 ### Index and character position syntax

 As you might have noticed from the examples above, the index position of fields and subfields and the character spec of fixed fields and subfields share the same principles.
 The first index position and the first content character are always expressed through the value '0'.
-Both positions and substrings can be referenced by ranges of indizes or character positions.
+Both positions and substrings can be referenced by ranges of indices or character positions.

 At some point it might be necessary to reference the last repetition or the last character of some content without having knowledge how often a field is repeated or how many characters a subfield holds.
-Therefore MARCspec uses the character '#' as a symbol for the the last position.
+Therefore MARCspec uses the character '#' as a symbol for the last position.
 Thus the MARCspec

 ```
 245$a/#